 You are strongly recommended to read the help page for tips on writing a successful RAS application.

 The Resource Allocation Scheme (RAS) is the formal process through which VLSCI resource grants are allocated.
 Resources are awarded for a year and there are two RAS rounds per year.
-Calls for applications open in April for a July to June allocation and in October for a January to December allocation.
+Calls for applications open in March for a July to June allocation and in September for a January to December allocation.
 Applications are evaluated and resources are granted subject to the VLSCI Terms and Conditions.
-To apply for VLSCI resources at other times, please contact the VLSCI Help Desk (see icon to right of this page).
-Resource allocation outside RAS Rounds may be applied for through the PCF Manager and will be subject to resource and evaluation committee members availability.
+To apply for VLSCI resources at other times, please contact the VLSCI Help Desk (Help icon on this page).
+Resource allocation outside RAS Rounds may be applied for through the PCF Manager and will be subject to resource availability and RAS Committee evaluation.

 Staff members of a Victorian public research institution (including Victorian Higher Education Institutions, Medical Research Institutes, Teaching Hospitals and Victorian-based CSIRO Laboratories) and postgraduate students (through their supervisor) are eligible to apply to the RAS.
 Please also read about the Types of Projects we support.